semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/plugins.md

 A plugin configuration can be specified by wrapping the name and an options object in an array.
 Options configured this way will be passed only to that specific plugin.

-Global plugin configuration can be defined at the root of the **semantic-release** configuration object.
+Global plugin configuration can be defined at the root of the **semantic-release-plus** configuration object.
 Options configured this way will be passed to all plugins.

 ```json
 {